The Blackguard (novel)

 The Blackguard is 1923 novel by Raymond Paton.
-It is a melodrama set during the Russian Revolution of 1917.
-A French violinist rescues a Russian princess from execution at the hands of revolutionaries led by his former mentor.
+It is a melodrama set during the Russian Revolution of 1917: a French violinist rescues a Russian princess from execution at the hands of revolutionaries led by his former mentor.
+The novel was adapted into film in 1925 on a screenplay by Alfred Hitchcock.

+The book is generally known as The Autobiography of a Blackguard.

+Reception

+A 1933 review found it was "an extraordinary novel with a rather worn theme the life of a musical genius - treated in a new way.
+It has a full share of Russian horrors, a store of luridness ..."
+Another review found it was an "extraordinarily interesting novel that defied adequate description in a brief review".

 Adaptation

 The film was adapted for the screen when a silent film The Blackguard (1925) was made as a co-production between the British Gainsborough Pictures and the German UFA Studios.
 The film was directed by Graham Cutts.